mtmk/ProtobufSockets/README.md

 ProtobufSockets
 ===============

 Simple .Net socket wrapper aimed at PubSub using protobuf-net.
 It supports simple round-robin failover and transparent connection recovery if the publisher goes down temporarily.
+It is fully managed and does not need any native DLLs.

 <a href="https://ci.appveyor.com/project/mtmk/protobufsockets"><img src="https://ci.appveyor.com/api/projects/status/github/mtmk/ProtobufSockets?branch=master&svg=true"/></a>